COVID-19 Cases in Japan Top 200,000

 - Русский

 Tokyo, Dec.
-21 (Jiji Press)--The cumulative number of COVID-19 cases in Japan exceeded the 200,000 mark on Monday, with a third wave of infections hitting regional cities, as well as the greater Tokyo and other major urban areas.
+21 (Jiji Press)--Confirmed COVID-19 cases in Japan topped 200,000 on Monday as a third wave of infections is hitting both urban and regional areas.

+On Monday, 1,808 new cases were confirmed across the country, including 392 in Tokyo.

+The death toll from the coronavirus rose by 48 to 2,978.
+The new fatalities included 11 in Osaka Prefecture, eight in Hokkaido and six in Hyogo Prefecture.

 [Copyright The Jiji Press, Ltd.]